Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: The randomized algorithm

-The original analysis of Kelsen was based on showing concentration for the random variable $M^t_{j,k}$.
-Since that paper (and partly as a result of that paper), the topic of concentration bounds for polynomials has received much more attention.
-We will use for our analysis a bound due to Schudy \& Sviridenko \cite{schudy-sviridenko}, which we state in a form specialized to Bernoulli random variables: \begin{theorem}[\cite{schudy-sviridenko}] Suppose that $S(x_1, \dots, x_n)$ is a degree-$q$ polynomial and $X_1, \dots, X_n$ are independent random variables which are drawn as Bernoulli-$p_i$.
-We can expand $S$ as a sum over monomials as
+In this section, we show a concentration bound for the random variable $M^{(t)}_{j,k}$.
+The main innovation of Kelsen \cite{kelsen} was to derive an exponentially-strong bound for this random variable.
+Since that paper (and partly as a result of that paper), the topic of polynomial concentration bounds has received much more attention.
+Our analysis will use a result of Schudy \& Sviridenko \cite{schudy-sviridenko}, which we state in a form specialized to Bernoulli random variables: \begin{theorem}[\cite{schudy-sviridenko}] Let $S(x_1, \dots, x_n)$ be a degree-$q$ polynomial in $n$ variables, of the form